ivanvasilev/PickUp/README.md

 # ASP.NET-MVC-Project

+# PickUp:

-# PickUp - a system where people publicate trips between two locations, so the other users can share the ride and the costs with them.
+## A system where people publicate trips between two locations, so the other users can share the ride and the costs with them.